johnstonskj/datalog-specs/book/src/vnd_datalog_text/grammar_constants.md

         ::= predicate ( ":" ALPHA ( ALPHA | DIGIT | UNDERSCORE )* )? ;
 ```

+Literal strings are enclosed in double quote characters `'"'` and use the backslash escaping for quotes `\"`, tab `\t`, new-line `\n`, and carriage return `\r`.

 ![literal-string](images/literal-string.png)

 ```ebnf
 literal-string
         ::= DQUOTE ( string-escape | [^#x22] )* DQUOTE ;
 ```

+The escape form also allows for the escaping of Unicode characters either in 4 or 8 character hexadecimal format.

 ![string-escape](images/string-escape.png)